stbst1/Nester/plugin_high_level/README.md

-# vscode-type-infer-plugin README
+# Nester README

-This is the README for your extension "vscode-type-infer-plugin".
-This extension assists Python developers by automatically suggesting the top 5 type annotations whenever a type hint arrow (`->`) is encountered in the code.
-After providing a brief description, the README includes detailed sections on the extension's features, requirements, settings, and more.
+This is the README for the extension "Nester".
+Nester assists Python developers by automatically suggesting the top 5 type annotations whenever a type hint arrow (`->`) is encountered in the code.
+After a brief description, the README includes detailed sections on the features, requirements, settings, and more of the extension.

 ## Features

-This extension offers real-time type inference suggestions within VS Code.
-It activates when the user types or navigates to a function's type hint arrow (`->`).
-Below are the specifics:
+Nester offers real-time type inference suggestions within VS Code, activating when typing or navigating to a function's type hint arrow (`->`).
+Here are the specifics:

-- **Type Hint Suggestions**: Automatically displays the top 5 type annotations in a dropdown menu for easy selection.
+- **Type Hint Suggestions**: Displays the top 5 type annotations in a dropdown menu for easy selection.
-- **Interactive Learning**: Users can click a 'Learn More' button to generate a high-level program explanation, enhancing understanding of suggested type annotations.
+- **Interactive Learning**: Includes a 'Learn More' button to generate a high-level program explanation, enhancing understanding of suggested type annotations.

 ## Requirements

-This extension requires:
+Nester requires:
 - Visual Studio Code 1.50.0 or higher.
-- An active internet connection for fetching type annotations and generating explanations.
+- An active internet connection to fetch type annotations and generate explanations.

 ## Extension Settings

-This extension contributes to the following settings via the `contributes.configuration` extension point:
+Nester contributes to the following settings via the `contributes.configuration` extension point:

-* `typeInfer.enable`: Enable/disable this extension.
+* `nester.enable`: Enable/disable Nester.
-* `typeInfer.explainMode`: Set to `true` to automatically display explanations for selected annotations.
+* `nester.explainMode`: Set to `true` to automatically display explanations for selected annotations.

 ## Known Issues

-- Delay in suggestions for large projects.
+- Delays in suggestions for large projects.
 - Inaccuracies in type suggestions for highly dynamic or complex code.

 ## Release Notes

-Keep your users informed with updates to your extension.
+Inform users of updates to the extension.

 ### 1.0.0